Knights Ferry Raft Rental 9am Check-in

 9:15AM - After gearing up for the trip and a safety orientation you will board the rafts.
 Our guides will prepare the equipment and begin a safety talk for all participants.

 9:30AM - Trip departs on river.
 The first half mile serves as a nice warm-up with several fun riffles.
 You'll then come to "Russian Rapid" a 50 yard long class 2 rapid that is the biggest thrill of the day.
 Smile for your photos!
 After running this rapid you'll come across a few calm pools with clear water and stunning scenery.

 1:00PM - You'll head downstream into another scenic section of the trip.

-2:30PM-5:00PM - Take-out and a short ride back to your car.
+1:30PM-5:00PM - Take-out at Horseshoe Boat ramp and a short ride back to your car.
 We will have your photos available to purchase at the parking lot on weekends and in our river store in Knights Ferry on weekdays and weekends.
 Come by after your trip and enjoy an ice cream while you purchase other photos and river souvenirs.
 Our lower Stanislaus trips usually provide lots of good stories and memories for our guests!